-- Our offices are limited to essential employees at this time.
+- Our offices are limited to essential employees and limited volunteers at this time.
 The Delaware Hospice Center has very limited visitation in place.
+Please continue to call ahead at 302-478-5707 to learn specific modifications by office.
 We are following current and modified health guidelines from the CDC, DHSS, DOH, and local government leaders.
 We will assess daily to determine if there is a need to adjust these limitations.
 Our Leadership Team has enacted our Emergency Preparedness Team which is providing frequent updates to Leadership and staff.

 - Our clinical and administrative teams are practicing exceptional hand hygiene and have increased our disinfecting process.
-At this time, we currently have the hand hygiene, disinfectant, and personal protective equipment supplies that we need.
-However, we are actively working with state and federal government agencies to secure extra supplies to ensure the safety of our community.
+At this time, we currently have the hand hygiene, disinfectant, and personal protective equipment (PPE) supplies that we need.
+Delaware Hospice has also secured a supply of PPE that we are able to set aside for emergency situations.
+However, we are continuing to actively work with state and federal government agencies to secure extra supplies to ensure the safety of our community.

 - We have started to slowly re-open our offices which include amending policies and procedures in accordance with state guidelines.
 All staff have received education covering the principles of preventing the spread of infection.
 Staff are also participating in wearing masks, social distancing, and continued daily health screenings.
 Some staff are still temporarily following our telecommuting policy that allows employees to work at home, on the road, or in a satellite location for all or part of their workweek.
 As the backbone of our organization, our incredible team is actively being monitored for illness.
 This is to help limit the exposure of COVID-19 between staff members and patients and their families.
 Delaware Hospice had already been utilizing telehealth in several programs prior to the pandemic.
 Our entire field staff team have been trained and are utilizing the system to provide home, facility, and hospital care.
 When appropriate our staff is going into homes, facilities, and hospitals to provide care.

-- Special events, bereavement workshops, and in-person meetings are being rescheduled or held virtually.
+- Special events including this year’s Festival of Trees, bereavement workshops, and in-person meetings are being held virtually.
 Our Bereavement and New Hope Teams have established virtual support groups.
 Please review our events calendars for times.
-In accordance with state and federal directives, we are cancelling or postponing all in-person gatherings and events dependent on the size and date of the gathering.
 In recognition of the difficulty at this time in visiting loved ones and mourning them in the usual fashion, our bereavement counselors are now available by phone and teleconference upon a family member’s admission to our program.
 Please reach out to 302-478-5707 for bereavement support.